 Dramaturgy

-I accompany artistic processes as a critical, sensitive and loving discourse partner, often collaborating on projects focusing specifically on poststructural, postcolonial and queerfeminist perspectives.
+I accompany artistic processes as a critical and collaborative discourse partner, often supporting projects focusing specifically on postcolonial and queerfeminist perspectives.

 Powerful imagery, design and movement are elements that I consider part of the dramaturgical process.
 This holistic approach is my specialty – all my projects have “something-other-than-text” to dramaturge.
 I am particularly interested in supporting artists as they explore new concepts, forms and characters that reach beyond text to integrate physical performance, object puppetry, imagery and projection.